madhak/erlt_racebox/README.md

 # EasyRaceLapTimer RaceBox

-This is the offical Chrome App for the [EasyRaceLapTimer RaceBox](https://www.airbirds-shop.de/de/easyracelaptimer/37-easyracelaptimer-easyracelaptimer-racebox.html) from [AirBirds](http://www.airbirds.de).
+This is the offical App for the [EasyRaceLapTimer RaceBox](https://www.airbirds-shop.de/de/easyracelaptimer/37-easyracelaptimer-easyracelaptimer-racebox.html) from [AirBirds](http://www.airbirds.de).

+NOTE: This is no longer a Google chrome app but a stand alone application

 ## SmartSense - What the heck is SmartSense? ##